So you want to learn to play the bagpipes….

 McCallum makes African blackwood practice chanters that are lovely both to look at and to play.
 This PC7 is ‘regular’ length (shorter than the pipe chanter hole spacing).
 The ferrule is nickel with a Thistle pattern, and the sole is imitation ivory.
 The practice chanter top is plastic to prevent cracking due to moisture.

 McCallum makes African blackwood practice chanters that are lovely both to look at and to play.
 This PC8 is ‘long’ (same hole spacing as the pipe chanter), and sports a plain nickel ferrule and imitation ivory sole.
+The chanter has a watertrap installed in the top piece.
+Turn the chanter upside down to empty.
 The practice chanter top is plastic to prevent cracking due to moisture.

 This McCallum PC9 is ‘long’ spacing — the same as the pipe chanter.
 The ferrule is nickel with a Celtic pattern, and the sole is imitation ivory.
 The practice chanter top is plastic to prevent cracking due to moisture.